BCallumCarr/iX-DS-S1-2018/README.md

-Just some code from the iX 2018 Data Science course
+Just some code from the iXperience 2018 Data Science course in Cape Town